interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 LiquidationVault
 .................
-Account identifier of an artificial Vault maintained by the VaultRegistry to handle polkaBTC balances and DOT collateral of liquidated Vaults.
-That is, when a Vault is liquidated, its balances are transferred to ``LiquidationVault`` and claims are later handled via the ``LiquidationVault``.
+Account identifier of an artificial vault maintained by the VaultRegistry to handle polkaBTC balances and DOT collateral of liquidated Vaults.
+That is, when a vault is liquidated, its balances are transferred to ``LiquidationVault`` and claims are later handled via the ``LiquidationVault``.

 .. note:: A Vault's token balances and DOT collateral are transferred to the ``LiquidationVault`` as a result of :ref:`reportVaultUndercollateralized` and :ref:`reportVaultTheft`.